Hanafi school: Ottoman era

 The Ottoman Empire adopted the Hanafi school as their official legal school.
 The Ottomans established an extensive network of madrasas to train jurists, with the most prestigious located in the capital Constantinople.
 By the 16th century, the Şeyḫülislâm emerged as the chief imperial religious and judicial authority.
 The Şeyḫülislâm was appointed by the sultan and presided over the imperial canon, a collection of legal texts that the imperial religious hierarchy was required to consult.
 Many jurists from Arab provinces of the empire were critical of the imperial canon, partly because of its inclusion of later works which they judged as contradicting the preferred opinions (tarjih) of the school.
 The sultans influenced the formation of the imperial religious hierarchy by appointing muftis directly and through the Şeyḫülislâm, delineating the range of legal opinions in the Ottoman Hanafi tradition.
-Members of the imperial religious hierarchy were described as "Rūmīs".
+Members of the imperial religious hierarchy were described as "Rumis".
 Intellectual genealogies (tabaqat) authored by the imperial religious hierarchy aimed to demarcate the institution, situate themselves and their endorsed works in the broader Hanafi tradition and construct an unbroken intellectual chain to Abu Hanifa.

 Hanafi law co-existed with the qanun (dynastic law), decrees and edicts promulgated by the sultans.
 The qanun often reaffirmed religious laws; in other cases, it authorised actions that the jurists opposed, such as torture.
 The Şeyḫülislâm would sometimes request sultanic edicts to require the imperial religious hierarchy to enforce particular rulings of the school.
 The Maʿrūḍāt of the Şeyḫülislâm Ebussuud Efendi, a collection of fatwas endorsed by Suleiman I, contained sultanic edicts and was frequently referenced in later Hanafi works which considered its opinions binding.
 Late Hanafis believed that judges could act as deputies of the sultan who could thus regulate, inter alia, the legal opinions judges could reference, such as in the case of inter-school disputes.
 In the 17th and 18th centuries, Hanafi jurists began to incorporate sultanic edicts into authoritative legal works.